 Use a table saw or circular saw to rip shelving 1/2 in. wider than the depth of the shelf bracket.
 Use 3/4-in.-thick plywood or solid wood for the shelves—it’s stronger and resists sagging better than any particleboard shelving product available.

 If you want to make the shelves more rigid as well as more attractive, nail on 1×2 front edges (Photo 6).
 Use an air nailer or predrill if hand nailing.
-Finally, line up the shelves and attach them to the brackets from underneath with screws 1/2 in. longer than the depth of the bracket.
+Finally, line up the shelves and attach them to the garage shelf brackets from underneath with screws 1/2 in. longer than the depth of the bracket.

 Hooks, hangers and brackets—for everything and anything